technology is killing our planet

 Honest Mobile is proud to have joined the Business Declares network.
 A collection of businesses that acknowledge the climate emergency and the need for urgent action to mitigate its effects.

-Building a mobile network that puts people and our planet first has been part of Honest’s mission since Andy and Josh started the company.
+Building a mobile network that puts people and our planet first has been part of Honest’s mission since Andy and Josh launched the company.

 As a B Corp, we’re legally committed to consider people and the planet in all decisions we make, (we’d do it anyway, but it’s nice for you to know!).
 We’re carbon negative, removing double the carbon created across our business and by our members’ phones.
 As a tech for good start up we invest in innovative carbon capture technologies Direct Air Capture and Biochar to do this.
 We’re also a member of 1% for the Planet, donating 1% of our members bills’ to our tree planting projects with TreeSisters.
 We’re the most ethical mobile network voted for by The Good Shopping Guide and top rated by Ethical Consumer.